jumana2000/TourismBlog/README.md

 Python Django website with various tourist destinations in Kerala.

 # Demo
-This site will be available in this link http://tourismblog.pythonanywhere.com/
+Site will be available in this domain http://tourismblog.pythonanywhere.com/